 The parameters to include in a request’s HTTP header when an external web server or web service is polled.
 The header parameters should be specified using Name:Value pairs (colon included) separated by commas.

 Specifies whether the GeoJSON will be formatted (prettified).
 Also known as PJSON.
-The default for this property is No.
+The default for this parameter is No.

 Use URL Proxy